 A fierce and cunning guerrilla leader whose daring raids in the mountains of Roumeli became the stuff of Greek independence folklore.

-Georgios Karaiskakis emerged from the brutal world of the klephts, the mountain bandits of Ottoman Greece, to become one of the War of Independence's most formidable and complex commanders.
-His early life was one of hardship and violence; he was orphaned young and grew up in the rugged Pindus mountains.
+Georgios Karaiskakis annihilated a Turkish force at the Arachova Pass in 1826.
+Orphaned young, he grew up in the rugged Pindus mountains among the klephts, the mountain bandits of Ottoman Greece.
 This forged a leader of immense resilience and intimate knowledge of guerrilla warfare.
-Karaiskakis's moment came in 1826, during the war's darkest hour.
-As Ibrahim Pasha's Egyptian forces threatened to crush the revolution, Karaiskakis was appointed commander-in-chief in Central Greece.
-He executed a brilliant campaign of hit-and-run tactics, keeping the Ottoman forces off balance.
-His most celebrated victory was at the Arachova Pass, where he annihilated a Turkish force.
-He was killed by a stray bullet in 1827, just months before the Great Powers intervened to secure Greek freedom, cementing his status as a martyr and a national hero whose tactics kept the flame of rebellion alive.
+During the war's darkest hour, as Ibrahim Pasha's Egyptian forces threatened to crush the revolution, Karaiskakis was appointed commander-in-chief in Central Greece.
+He executed a brilliant campaign of hit-and-run tactics, keeping Ottoman forces off balance.
+He was killed by a stray bullet in 1827, just months before the Great Powers intervened to secure Greek freedom.
+His tactics kept the flame of rebellion alive.

 The biggest hits of 1780